oitofelix/elpa/index.md

 In case you are interested, I maintain this ELPA using [elpa-deploy](https://github.com/oitofelix/elpa-deploy).

-I have also contributed to other Emacs packages of which I’m not the main author, either by creating new modules or improving existing ones.
-These are available from other sources, but I list them here for completeness.
+I have also contributed to other Emacs packages which I’m not the main author of, either by creating new modules or improving existing ones.
+These are available from other sources, but I list them here for the sake of completeness.

 ### Contributions